Image: The Quartet at the 1907 Beethoven-Haus Bonn Festival

-After almost thirty years, the Quartet’s violist Emanuel Wirth had been unable to play for over a year (Karl Klingler, a 28-year-old Joachim student who had been teaching at the Hochschule for four years already, had been taking his place).
+Since the previous year, the Quartet’s violist Emanuel Wirth had been unable to play (Karl Klingler, a 28-year-old Joachim student who had been teaching at the Hochschule for four years already, had been taking his place).
 The 64-year-old had two eye operations during that time and the papers reported that he had gone completely blind.
 But the second operation was successful and he was able to rejoin the quartet for what turned out to be group’s last concert in Berlin.

 The following week Joachim travelled to Territet on Lac Leman in Switzerland for a period of recuperation.He caught up with the Quartet in Bonn, where he and Wirth participated in one last Beethoven Haus Festival from May 5-9.
 Similar to the reaction in Vienna, the reviews dismissed Joachim’s technical failings as negligible compared to “the high spirituality and inwardness of his playing.”3“Wenn auch Joachim’s Technik nicht mehr ganz die alte ist, was absolute Reinheit der höchsten Lagen und Tonfülle angeht, so ist dies ein sehr unbedeutender Mangel gegenüber der hohen Geistigkeit und Innerlichkeit seines Spieles.”
 Musikalisches Wochenblatt/Neue Zeitschrift für Musik (1907): 493.

 The Quartet’s last performance was an unheralded appearance on May 13 in Munich.